axodotdev/oranda/docs/src/cli/dev.md

 - Files immediately relevant to certain components oranda renders (funding, for example)
 - Any other paths you give it using `--include-paths`

-This command also support several options:
+This command also supports several options:

 - `--port` to set a custom port for the file server
 - `--project-root` to change the root directory from where your site will be built